-Some vaccines, such as MMR (measles, mumps, and rubella) and varicella, are made from live viruses.
-Many people with weakened immune systems should not receive these vaccines.
-Talk to your doctor what your options are for protecting yourself against these diseases.
+- Vaccines made from live viruses, such as MMR (measles, mumps, and rubella) and varicella may not be safe for people who are immunocompromised.
+Talk to your health care provider about your options for protecting yourself against these diseases.

-Yellow fever vaccine is made from a live virus, and it cannot be safely given to people whose immune systems are very weak, such as people with HIV infection and low T-cell counts or people receiving cancer chemotherapy.
-If there is a risk of yellow fever at your destination, CDC recommends delaying your trip until your immune system is strong enough for you to have the vaccine.
+- Yellow fever vaccine is a vaccine made from a live virus.
+People whose immune systems are very weak, such as people with low T-cell counts due to HIV infection or people receiving cancer chemotherapy, should not receive yellow fever vaccine.
+If there is a risk of yellow fever at your destination, CDC recommends delaying your trip until your immune system is healthy enough for you to receive the vaccine.
 Some countries may require the vaccine, even if there is no risk of yellow fever.
-If that’s the case, ask your doctor about a medical waiver for the vaccine.
+If that is the case, ask your health care provider about a medical waiver for the vaccine.

 Take recommended medicines as directed.
 If your doctor prescribes medicine for you, take the medicine as directed before, during, and after travel.
 Counterfeit drugs are common in some countries, so only take medicine that you bring from home and make sure to pack enough for the duration of your trip, plus extra in case of travel delays.
 Learn more about traveling abroad with medicine.